svaberg/SWMF-grammar/README.md

 ## Installation

 This is a [Visual Studio Code](https://code.visualstudio.com/download) extension.
-It is best installed from the [on-line extensions marketplace](https://marketplace.visualstudio.com/items?itemName=svaberg.swmf-grammar), or from inside VS Code `Preferences/Extensions` and search for `swmf-grammar`.
+It is best installed from the [on-line extensions marketplace](https://marketplace.visualstudio.com/items?itemName=svaberg.swmf-grammar), or from inside VS Code: Click on `Preferences/Extensions` and type `swmf-grammar` into the search box.

 To test the installation, just open a handy SWMF `PARAM.in` file.